Skip to main content

 • Surveys: Applies to Pulse, Custom Surveys, and Onboarding Surveys.

-These dates are treated like weekends and surveys are not skipped.
+These dates are treated like a weekend.

 • Matter notifications and reminders: All Matter notifications and reminders are skipped on exclusion dates.